Vadim Delaunay: Political activism

 At the beginning of 1968, after the court hearing for Galanskov and Ginzburg, Delaunay wrote an open letter to Literaturnaya Gazeta in which he praised their bravery.
-The letter was published in the New York City newspaper Novoe Russkoe Slovo (The New Russian Word).
+The letter was published in the New York City newspaper The New Russian Word.

 1968 Red Square demonstration

 In June 1968, Delaunay returned to Moscow.
 On August 25, 1968, he and seven other dissidents organized the now-famous demonstration in support of the Prague Spring in Red Square near the Moscow Kremlin.
 Delaunay and Pavel Litvinov held the famous banner with the words "ЗА ВАШУ И НАШУ СВОБОДУ" ("For your freedom and ours").

 Seven people were arrested, and in court, Delaunay stated that the five minutes of freedom on the square were worth the awaiting years in prison.
 The sentence by the court was prepared in advance, just as for other defendants.
 Delaunay was sentenced to two years and 10 months in a labor camp that he served in Tyumen Oblast in western Siberia.